defi-wonderland/specs/specs/interop/storage-upgrade.md

 Each chain will need to generate its own hash onion based on its specific token list.
 This onion will then be set via the setter function in the `OptimismMintableERC20Factory` predeploy.

 The L2 `ProxyAdmin` owner will be responsible for performing the upgrade.
 On OP Mainnet, this is the aliased L1 governance multisig.
 To facilitate this, a task will be added to the [`superchain-ops` repository](https://github.com/ethereum-optimism/superchain-ops), enabling the multisig to execute it.

+## Additional Notes

+- The token list should be proposed and approved through governance and made accessible for anyone to decode.

+- Tokens in the innermost layers will need to prove all external layers before they can be converted.
+While Merkle trees were considered, they were discarded in favor of hash onions due to easier proof generation and verification.
+However, the dataset should be sorted so that the most popular tokens are in the outermost layers, allowing them to be decoded first.